 Sunday : From 8:30 a.m. to 5:30 p.m. (lunch : open)

 Dentists / Orthodontists / Health Professionals : 2 995 $ CAD

 Contact us or log on our online registration website for more information about our payment options.

 *Plus all applicable taxes (Canadian GST = 5 % and Quebec PST = 9.975 %).
-A credit card deposit is required as a confirmation, and the balance must be paid at the latest 14 days before attending the seminar.
+A credit card deposit is required as a confirmation, and the balance must be paid at the latest 14 days before attending the seminar (unless you register within 30 days of the start of the first day of seminar).
 Program content is subject to change without notice.
 Please note that the 25% deposit is non refundable due to commitment of fixed expenses related to this special event.
 Obviously, your deposit will be refunded if we cancel the course.
 Space is limited, therefore no refund or transfer will be processed within 14 days of the course.